-The Medical Technologies segment designs, manufactures and markets a range of medical grade technologies, including visualization solutions, imaging informatics products, thermal printers, and light and color measurement instrumentation to customers worldwide.
+The Medical Technologies segment designs, manufactures and markets a range of medical grade technologies, including visualization solutions, imaging informatics products, optical data collection and machine vision technologies, thermal printers, and light and color measurement instrumentation to customers worldwide.
+The vast majority of the segment's product offerings are sold to OEM customers.
 The segment sells these products both directly, utilizing a highly technical sales force, and indirectly, through resellers and distributors.

-The Precision Motion segment designs, manufactures and markets optical encoders and air bearing spindles to customers worldwide.
-The vast majority of the segment's product offerings are sold to OEM customers.
-The vast majority of the segment's product offerings are sold to into the electronics, industrial and to a lesser extent the medical markets.
+The Precision Motion segment designs, manufactures and markets optical encoders, air bearing spindles and precision machined components to customers worldwide.
+The vast majority of the segment's product offerings are sold into the electronics, industrial and, to a lesser extent, the medical markets.
 The segment sells these products both directly, utilizing a highly technical sales force, and indirectly, through resellers and distributors.